iamaldren/BookingManagementSystem/README.md

 ## Some improvements that can be done
 - Add a penalty logic when the user wasn't able to return the book on its expiry date.
-- The `/borrow` and `/return` endpoint is not following RESTful URL standards, we should not use verbs in the URL path.
 - Add JUnit

 ## Tech Stack